-- Social Security (“SS”) is imposed on only the first $118,500 ($127,200 in 2017).
-Because doctors are HIPs (High Income Professionals), those who earn W2 income in their “day” jobs have already “maxed out” on SS.
-Not only that, but their employers have split the cost with them!
-Income earned beyond the SS threshold is taxed at 3.9%, which is what the moonlighting IC doctor will pay, a savings of 12.4% in taxes.
-This is critical for HIPs as, otherwise, you would be slicing an extra 12.4% off your IC profits.
+- Social Security (“SS”) is paid on only the first $132,900 (2019).
+Because doctors are HIPs (High Income Professionals), those who earn W2 income in their “day” jobs have already “maxed out” on SS – and their employers split the cost with them.
+Income earned beyond the SS threshold is taxed at 2.9%, which is what the moonlighting IC doctor will pay, for a savings of 6.2% in taxes.
+This is critical for HIPs as, otherwise, you would be slicing an extra 6.2% off your IC profits.

 - Having IC income means a HIP can have an extra business retirement plan.
-Assuming you already have a 401k at work, you can contribute another $53k ($59k if age 50+) to a separate SOLO-401k based on your IC income.
+Assuming you already have a 401k at work, you can contribute another $53k ($59k if age 50+) to a separate Solo-401k based on your IC income.
 Your contribution is calculated as a percentage of your net profits from your IC income.
-That means you can make only one $18k employee discretionary contribution across all retirement accounts, but you can contribute an extra 20% of the first $265k of IC profits to a separate SOLO-401k.
-(Note that if you have a 403b instead of a 401k, you can contribute only a maximum of $53k [$59k if age 50+] across all retirement plans combined.)
+While you can make only one $19k (2019) employee discretionary contribution no matter how many different streams of income you have, you are also allowed to contribute an extra 20% of the first $280k of IC profits to a separate retirement account.
+(Note that if you have a 403b instead of a 401k, you are limited to a combined maximum of $56k [$62k if age 50+] deposited into your Solo-k + 403b.)

-- Opening a SOLO-k through your IC business means that you will have a place to park rollouts from other 401k’s/403b’s.
+- Opening a Solo-k through your IC business means that you will have a place to park rollouts from other 401k’s/403b’s.
 Why is this important?
-Because, if at all possible, you do not want pre-tax IRA accounts in your name.
-That’s because contributions to back door Roth IRAs are taxable if you own any pre-tax IRA space but not if you have money in a 401k.
-Since you will probably change jobs several times in your career, a SOLO-401k is far better than an IRA for your 401k/403b’s rollovers.
+Because pre-tax IRA accounts will cause you to owe pro-rata taxes on backdoor Roth conversions.
+Since you will probably change jobs several times in your career, a Solo-401k is far better than rolling out to an IRA for your orphan 401k’s and 403b’s.

-- You can hire your spouse to work for you (administrative work, marketing, management, etc.) and your spouse can also contribute to a SOLO-401k, reducing your taxable income even further.
+- You can hire your spouse to work for you (administrative work, marketing, management, etc.) and your spouse can also contribute to a Solo-401k, reducing your taxable income even further.
 This not only gives your spouse additional tax-advantaged retirement space but it also gives him a place to roll over his 401k/403b accounts when he changes jobs.
-(Note: if your spouse were not already maxing out her SS at her own job, I would recommend minimal pay just to get a SOLO-401k started.)
+(Note: if your spouse is not already maxing out SS with a separate employer, this may not make sense.
+At the most, I’d recommend minimal pay just to get $19k into a Solo-401k.)

 - You can write off business expenses that you’re currently losing.
-You probably have several job-related expenses that could be deductible if it weren’t for that pesky 2% haircut on employee business expenses.
-If you are self-employed, though, you can deduct at least some of your costs for: CME, business travel, licensing, a legitimate home office, tax and accounting advice, and more.
-These deductions will reduce your IC income and the related Medicare taxes.
+Under TCJA 2017, employee business expenses are no longer deductible.
+If you are self-employed, though, you can deduct at least part of your costs for: CME, business travel, licensing, a legitimate home office, tax and accounting advice, and more.
+These deductions will reduce your IC income and the related FICA taxes.

 - Last but certainly not least, you can hire your children.
 There are many benefits to hiring your children, both financial and non-financial, but my absolute favorite is to start Roth IRAs for your kids at an early age.
 Can you imagine the potential tax-free growth of a Roth IRA over 60 years?
 What can your children do?
 Help with marketing (website, Twitter, Facebook, Instagram), clean your office, pose for marketing materials, learn to file and do bookkeeping.
-And you get to keep your SOLO 401k because you can limit 401k participation to employees aged 21+.
+And you get to keep your Solo-401k because you can limit 401k participation to only full-time employees who are age 21+.